zjcasas/zjcasas.github.io/dungeons_and_dragons_tools/README.txt

 To Do
 General:
     the website on mobile isn't quite how I'd like it.
-I'll have to fix it in the future. change nav links to show which page you're on limit width so 4k displays don't look weird
+I'll have to fix it in the future. limit width so 4k displays don't look weird
 Class Pages:
     Add content to other pages.
 (Currently only Barbarian, Bard, Cleric, and Druid are populated)